 Basic and diluted net loss attributable to SGC per share were the same, as any additional common stock equivalents would be anti-dilutive.
-We excluded 1 million, 2 million and 3 million stock options from the calculation of diluted weighted-average net loss attributable to SGC per share for the years ended December 31, 2019, 2018 and 2017, respectively, which would be anti-dilutive due to the net loss attributable to SGC in those periods.
-In addition, we excluded 3 million, 3 million and 4 million RSUs from the calculation of diluted weighted-average net loss attributable to SGC per share for the years ended December 31, 2019, 2018 and 2017, respectively, which would be anti-dilutive due to the net loss attributable to SGC in those periods.
+We excluded 2 million, 1 million and 2 million stock options from the calculation of diluted weighted-average net loss attributable to SGC per share for the years ended December 31, 2020, 2019 and 2018, respectively, which would be anti-dilutive due to the net loss attributable to SGC in those periods.
+In addition, we excluded 3 million RSUs from the calculation of diluted weighted-average net loss attributable to SGC per share for each of the years ended December 31, 2020, 2019 and 2018, which would be anti-dilutive due to the net loss attributable to SGC in those periods.

-(6) Accounts and Notes Receivable and Credit Quality of Receivables
+(6) Receivables, Allowance for Credit Losses and Credit Quality of Receivables